SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/13.png" | relative_url }})

-as we can see our message is there  and on this point i was sure that i have to work bit more and i can execute command or payload at /archive lets try some other tags too
+as we can see our message is there  and at this point, I was sure that I have to work a bit more and I can execute command or payload at /archive lets try some other tags too

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/14.png" | relative_url }})